peetuskytta/ft_ls/README.md

   - ask help more often.
   - use peers as rubber ducks more often.

 >Occasionally you end up stuck with your thinking and can't get the problem solved.
 This happened quite often and in the beginning I was quite stubborn and did want to solve the issues by myself which was a mistake.
 Only when I started bouncing ideas to my peers and talking about problems in my program I was able to understand how to solve them.
-It is quite remarkable how we realise we already know the answer to the problem by talking it out loud to someone.
+It is quite remarkable how we realise we already know the answer to the problem by saying it out loud to someone.

 ### Successess:
 - **Functions**